luanjesus/star_jeans_webscraping/readme.md

 |   slim	  |     slim	  |      0.99	 |   0.01	     |    0.35	         |   0.65	            |    light	     |  blue       |  23.32	     |   2.46	 |  19.99	 |  24.99  |
 |   slim	  |     slim	  |      0.99    |   0.01	     |    0.35	         |   0.65	            |    other	     |  blue       |  22.49	     |   2.67	 |  19.99	 |  24.99  |

+## Conclusions

+Based on the analysis conducted, we can conclude that Star Jeans can start by producing denim pants with a normal style and a variety of fits such as slim, regular, loose, relaxed, skinny, regular joggers, regular straight, skinny ripped, and relaxed joggers.
+For the material, they can use 100% cotton or cotton with a maximum of 2% spandex for the sheel, and a pocket lining made of 100% cotton or 35% cotton and 65% polyester.
+The tonality and color options that are recommended are neutral/blue, neutral/black, dark/blue, light/blue, dark/gray, and light/gray.

+Moreover, by analyzing the products produced by H&M, we can see that the most produced model, style, and fit are slim, normal, and slim, respectively.
+Additionally, H&M uses a variety of tonalities and colors in their products, with neutral being the most common.
+The prices of Star Jeans products can be competitive with the prices of H&M, as shown in the analysis of the best prices for each type of part.

+Overall, the analysis provides a good starting point for Star Jeans to produce high-quality denim pants that are competitive in terms of style, fit, and price with those of their main competitor.

 ## Technologies